 Examples of chemical mechanisms involving water include chemical weathering and recrystallization (based on solubility of different materials) and melt generation (based on water lowering the melting temperature of most solids).

 HS-ESS2-6.
-Use a model to describe cycling of carbon through the ocean, atmosphere, soil, and biosphere and how increases in carbon dioxide concentrations due to human activity has resulted in gradual atmospheric and climate changes.
+Use a model to describe cycling of carbon through the ocean, atmosphere, soil, and biosphere and how increases in carbon dioxide concentrations due to human activity has resulted in atmospheric and climate changes.

 [Note: HS-ESS2-1 has been merged with MS-ESS2-1.
 HS-ESS2-7 from NGSS is not included.]